 The success of an event can rely on the choice of event security provider.

 Significant events may require a lengthy tender process.
-Even the smallest events can benefit by following some general good practice when evaluating potential security providers.
+Even the smallest events can benefit by following some general good practices when evaluating potential security providers.
 Due diligence before contracting a supplier can help safeguard an organisation from financial and reputational risk.

 Start with the potential security provider’s website.
 Ask questions such as: